 “Jack!
 Jack Urso!
 Is that that you?
 Do you remember me?”

 In the early 1990s, I was standing in line at a convenience store around the corner from where I lived in a tiny, one bedroom apartment.
-The gentleman calling my name was a tall, elegant looking, elderly black man with a shock of white hair that made him look like a cross between Nelson Mandela and Morgan Freeman.
+Calling my name was a tall, elegant looking, elderly black man with a shock of white hair that made him look like a cross between Nelson Mandela and Morgan Freeman.
 It was Mr. Bryan, a family friend from my childhood.
 He was from Jamaica and had a soft, lyrical accent that matched his gentle demeanor.
 I recognized his voice before I even turned around to see who it was.

 Ashley Bryan’s wife and children were close friends of ours on Norwood Avenue in Albany, NY.
 Both he and his wife, who matched her husband in kindness, worked in education — he as a math professor at the University at Albany (then SUNY Albany), and she as a librarian for the local school district.
 Since my father was also a principal for the district, this brought our families together.
 Occasionally, Mrs. Bryan would bring a film projector from the school library along with a movie to our house.
 We would hang a white sheet against the wall and watch the film together, both black and white families.
 I, in my youthful ignorance, was completely oblivious to the racial tensions around us.

-Growing up in 1960s and 1970s, there was only one family on my block who was black, the Bryans.
+Growing up in the 1960s and 1970s, there was only one family on my block who was black, the Bryans.
 According to my mother, when Ashley was first offered a job with SUNY-Albany in the early 1960s, the college found them a home on nearby Providence Street whose residents quickly took up a petition to keep them off the block.
 Eventually, they settled on nearby Norwood Avenue where my family lived.

 Welcome to Norwood Avenue

-|The Bryan home on Norwood Ave.|
+|The Bryan home on Norwood Ave.

 This was a better move.
 The home was nicer and there was a park right in the middle of the street that was ringed by tall maple and pine trees.
 Still, they had to contend with their crotchety neighbor, Chief.
 Chief was a former navy chief petty officer who worked as a football coach for the school district.
 Despite seeing Ashley walk to work every day in a suit and tie and carrying a briefcase, Chief, at first, assumed he was a janitor because he was black.
 He was eventually set straight by his religious Irish-Catholic wife Eleanor, who often played Edith to his Archie Bunker.